enov/Aurora/README.md

 TODO
 -----
   - Upgrade to Kohana 3.3
-  - Add some tests
+  - Add some tests and a test application
-  - Add profiling points
-  - Specify multiple database tables in Aurora
-  - Specify multiple primary keys for each table in Aurora
+  - Specify multiple sub-Auroras? multiple tables? multiple pkeys?  (post v1)
-  - Merge krestful into the project
   - Set-up new Auth and User modules compatible with Aurora
-  - Take care of PSR-2 getters/setters? (low-priority?)
+  - Sync documentation, add examples

 Documentation:
 ---------------
 Please refer to the guide folder, or enable the userguide Kohana module.

+Unfortunately, docs are not in sync with the latest release.

 License
 --------

 MIT